It Happened Here

 Clerk: “We don’t accept your decisions.
 You accept ours.”

 Pauline soon finds herself worked half to death training as a combat-ready ambulance nurse.
 Her Immediate Action uniform earns her the hatred of ordinary people in the street.
-The radio exclusively plays German marches and propaganda bulletins; as part of her party duties Pauline must attend indoctrination lectures extolling the glory of fascism, and torch-lit rallies and funerals where Nazi speakers stir up hatred and rage with Hitler-like tirades.
+The radio plays German marches and propaganda bulletins; as part of her party duties Pauline must attend indoctrination lectures extolling the glory of fascism, and torch-lit rallies and funerals where Nazi speakers stir up hatred with Hitler-like tirades.

 Pauline is tainted by association with a luckless pro-partisan Doctor Fletcher (Sebastian Shaw).
 Her harsh Immediate Action supervisors eventually exile her to the countryside, to work in a tiny clinic curiously free of oppressive party supervision.
-That’s as much of the spoiler-laden plot as is fit to reveal.
+That’s as much of the plot as is fit to reveal.

 It Happened Here’s strength is in its details.
 The docu-like visualization of the war years is more convincing than that seen in big-budget studio pictures.
 It doesn’t look like a recreation, it looks Real.
 The uniforms, the paperwork, the posters on the buses, the patches on the sleeves, the ration cards all look 100% authentic.
-All this detail is what originally lifted the film from home-movie status.
+All this detail is what originally distinguished the film from home-movie status.

 Co-director Kevin Brownlow was a cutting assistant in films and already a cinema history expert.
 As a child he cobbled together a 9mm film reconstruction of Abel Gance’s Napoleon from pieces found in film libraries.
 His military-buff sidekick Andrew Mollo collected German uniforms and equipment at flea markets.
 The pair linked up with a London collector of Nazi arms and vehicles, all stored at his country farm.
-Begun (after many false starts) as an amateur film shot in two- or three-hour spurts on weekends with the help of friends that came and went, the project became an ordeal that went on for years.
+Begun as an amateur film shot in two- or three-hour spurts on weekends with the help of friends that came and went, the project became an ordeal that went on for years.
 The filming sessions were full of last-minute improvisations.
 Brownlow’s writings reveal that he pulled German tourists off the London streets, and asked them to don SS uniforms.

 The whole experience is documented in Kevin Brownlow’s book How it Happened Here.
 It’s difficult to imagine the gangly-looking Brownlow persuading London authorities to let him stage Nazi troopers marching on parade past city landmarks.
 Apparently fights broke out between the crew and street toughs — real Teddy Boys roughed up the filmmakers and stole their cameras.

 That was nothing compared to the ordeal Brownlow and Mollo would be subjected to when the film was finished.
-Because It Happened Here maintains a documentary distance and refuses to moralize, some reviewers concluded that it condones some of the attitudes it depicts.
+Because It Happened Here maintains a documentary distance and refuses to moralize, some reviewers concluded that it condones Nazi attitudes.
 Brownlow and Mollo recruited real English fascist hate-mongers to play the collaborating Immediate Action spokespeople, thereby giving the fictional film a ‘true’ documentary aspect.
 The main Nazi spokesman (an odious Frank Bennett) composed much of his own dialogue, and we can tell that he really believes it.
 Watching the moronic Hitler wanna-be venting his hatred for Bolsheviks and Jews, we realize just how commonplace and banal ideological evil can be.
 As the Nazis are observed without editorial comment, for six minutes the film becomes a valuable vérité document.
 The use of ‘real’ Nazi testimony in a fictitious context is a genuine cinematic innovation: Brownlow and Mollo must have been aware of experimental pictures like the French Chronicle of a Summer.

 In terms of documentary theory, the self-appointed Nazi spokesman Frank Bennett can be compared to Shirley Clarke’s interview subject Jason Holiday in her experimental Portrait of Jason.
 Jason is a clever fellow who already ‘plays characters’ to get along in life, and for Clarke’s camera he skillfully confects a special character.
 Clarke’s film is an exposé of the facades people erect and the games they play, while Brownlow simply entices a bigot a to unguardedly spill his ugly ideas.